zoltantoth0409/liferay-portal/modules/test/poshi-runner/poshi-runner/src/main/java/com/liferay/poshi/runner/elements/README.markdown

 ---
 #### Executing Java Methods
-Certain Java classes and their methods can be invoked using Poshi Script.
-The valid classes that can be invoked are currently limited to the classes available in the [com.liferay.poshi.runner.util](https://github.com/liferay/com-liferay-poshi-runner/tree/master/poshi-runner/src/main/java/com/liferay/poshi/runner/util) package.
+Java method executions are limited to methods from classes in the  [com.liferay.poshi.runner.util](https://github.com/liferay/com-liferay-poshi-runner/tree/master/poshi-runner/src/main/java/com/liferay/poshi/runner/util) package.

-Passing in parameters for these Java method invocations does not require the parameter name, but only the value wrapped in single quotes (same as the syntax used in Poshi XML for "var methods").
+Parameter names are not required when invoking Java methods.
+Parameter may be passed using raw values wrapped in single quotes (same as the syntax used in Poshi XML for "var methods").
 Additionally, the full class name or simple class name can be used to invoke methods.

 *Examples:*